Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/motivation.md

 you're doing something you enjoy and trying to create a product which will give others value so more power to you.

-However, when you inflict that 💩 on me that can really impact my motivation levels (e.g. I inherit your codebase and it's the second month of debugging in production trying to track down a spurious, mission-critical bug which is actively costing customers money because you designed a communication
+However, when you inflict that 💩 on me, it can really impact my motivation levels (e.g. I inherit your codebase and it's the second month of debugging in production trying to track down a spurious, mission-critical bug which is actively costing customers money because you designed a communication